 Yoga Boom Spells Doom

 Then came the yoga boom.
 You might think that an experienced, well-established teacher would only benefit from the exponentially increased interest in yoga.
-But this was not the case.
-With the increased interest in yoga came an influx of studios—a leap I could never afford to make.
+But this has not been the case.
+With the increased interest in yoga came an influx of new studios.
 Gyms began offering yoga as part of their membership packages.
-With the studios came quick trainings that unleashed hundreds of new teachers into the community.
-The yoga these teachers offer—fast-paced, sweaty, flow classes—appeals far more to the mainstream than my more traditional, meditative, Iyengar-based classes.
+With the studios came quick trainings that have turned out thousands of new teachers into the community.
+The yoga these teachers offer—fast-paced, sweaty, flow classes—appeals far more to the mainstream than more traditional, meditative, Hatha-based classes.

 I’m immeasurably grateful for the loyalty of my students, most of whom have been coming to class from five to 20 or more years.
-But when some of these students inevitably moved away or experienced a change in home or work situations that prevented them from coming to class, they were no longer being replaced by new students, who now sought low-priced gym classes or the convenience, community and caché of studio classes.
+But when some of these students inevitably moved away or experienced a change in home or work situations that prevented them from coming to class, they were no longer being replaced by new students.
+New students, curious about the yoga phenomenon now sought low-priced gym classes or the convenience, and they wanted to raise their heart rates and get sweaty.
 Over three years, my classes dwindled to the point where there was barely anything left after expenses.

-Like Jay Fields, I felt humiliated at having to look for part-time work after a decade of being able to support myself teaching yoga.
+I felt humiliated at having to look for part-time work after a decade of being able to support myself teaching yoga.
 I was humiliated every time I heard about novice teachers filling a studio to capacity and proceeding to injure people.
-Like Jay, I felt like a complete failure.
 I thought about going back to school, but when I did the numbers I realized I’d be paying off my debt into my 70s.
 Not an option.
 Without a financial safety net I had no other choice but to look for work.

-I resisted looking for work for as long as I could, and spent more than a year feeling utterly defeated.
 My grief at my perceived failure as a yoga teacher—despite my decades-long dedication to practice—was overwhelming at times.
 I so love teaching and the small community that has formed around my classes that I didn’t want to quit, but I felt boxed in.
 My practical nature dictated that I look for work.
 If I found part-time work, I could continue teaching.
-If full-time work was all that was available, I would entertain the possibility of quitting teaching altogether, kicking and screaming all the way.
+If full-time work was all that was available, I would entertain the possibility of quitting teaching altogether, and in a strange and unpredictable way, I was okay with that.

 The Freedom of Employment